-The National Association of Certified Valuators and Analysts announced that Robert Vance is a Featured Speaker at the 2019 Annual Consultants' Conference to be held in Salt Lake City, UT, June 6-8, 2019.
-Robert's session is entitled "The Good, The Bad and the Unusual - A Workshop on Complex Forensic Accounting Applications."The presentation is a workshop exploring unusual and complex forensic accounting and business valuation cases mostly in the domestic law area and the problem resolutions employed by the experienced practitioners.
-Includes explanation of the testimony given and issues encountered at trial.
-Participants are encouraged to participate with their own ideas and experiences.
+Robert Vance was a Featured Speaker at The National Association of Certified Valuators and Analysts (NACVA) 2019 Annual Consultants' Conference held in Salt Lake City, UT June 6-8, 2019.
+Robert's two hour session was entitled "The Good, The Bad and the Unusual - A Workshop on Complex Forensic Accounting Applications."The workshop explored unusual and complex forensic accounting and business valuation cases in the domestic law area and the problem resolutions employed including testimony given and issues encountered before and at trial.